crazytruth/insanic/docs/source/insanic/index.rst

 Python 2.7, to a fully microservice based system in a limited time frame.

-We only had a handful of Python developers to achieve this task so we needed a framework to rapidly migrate business logic.
+We only had a handful of Python developers to achieve this task, so we needed a framework to rapidly migrate business logic.
 As a result, most design decisions were based on my experience with `Django <https://www.djangoproject.com/>`_ and